larq/compute-engine/docs/build_arm.md

 copy these to your ARM machine and run them there.

 ## Building LCE with Make
-To build LCE with Make, first make sure the tensorflow submodule is loaded (this only has to be done once):
+To build LCE with Make, first clone the Larq Compute Engine repo and make sure the tensorflow submodule is loaded (this only has to be done once):
 ``` bash
 git submodule update --init